JoseRoca/AfxNova/docs/File Management /File Procedures.md

 Parses a path/filename and returns the extension portion of the path/file name.
 That is the last period (.) in the string plus the text to the right of it.

 ```
-FUNCTION AfxGetFileExt (BYREF wszPath AS WSTRING) AS CWSTR
+FUNCTION AfxGetFileExt (BYREF wszPath AS WSTRING) AS DWSTRING
 ```

 | Parameter  | Description |